jmyers7/book/chapters/08-more-prob.md

 $$
 ```

-The following proof uses mathematics that is likely unfamiliar.
+The following proof uses mathematics that are likely unfamiliar.
 Look through it if you like, but also feel free to skip it as well.
 I've included it really only out of principle, because I could not find a satisfactory proof in the standard references on my bookshelf.

 ```{prf:proof}